qujohn314/MIT-RSS-2022-Final_Challenge/README.md

 - Visualization of lane / marker tracking and stable drive control within a lane
 - Stopping at stop signs and making turns through the course
 - Recovery of your car if it is outside of its assigned track lane
-- Segmentation using machine learning of the Rainbow Road against Marigold Kart
+- Segmentation using machine learning of the Rainbow Road against Marigold Karpet

 ### Report Evaluation (see [technical report rubric](https://docs.google.com/document/d/1B6l7vKJFN3CPPcMn8cKKArHUU_Bq_YUZ5KxKoP6qMk0/edit?usp=sharing) for grading details)
 When grading the Technical approach and Experimental evaluation portions of your report, we will be looking specifically for the following items: